jcorredorc/home_service_robot/README.md

 ### Modeling Virtual Objects - Markers

 Modeling a virtual object with markers in rviz.
-In order to visualiza the marker you have to manually add it to Rviz.
+In order to visualize the marker you have to manually add it to Rviz.

 ```
 rosrun home_service_robot add_markers.sh